 When he is away from the studio, Brian enjoys relaxing by heading outdoors to hunt, fish, or go off-roading.
 As a self-proclaimed Rush fanatic, he can often be found researching Rush memorabilia and adding pieces to his collection.
 As a well-rounded musician, Brian is often recruited by some of the most prominent names in the entertainment industry.
 Most recently, he has worked alongside Marvel and even Disney Studios starting in June of 2022 as a Music Coordinator.
 Since his career has been his life-long hobby, Brian is constantly studying music, writing new compositions, and tinkering to discover new and innovative sounds.

-While living in Buffalo, New York in 1977, Brian performed occasionally at Nightclubs and Bars with the Band Talas whose most notable member was Billy Sheehan (Mr. Big).
-Billy introduced Brian to Tesla bassist/guitarist Brian Wheat with whom he also collaborated (and sometimes substituted for) on diverse projects.
+- While living in Buffalo, New York in 1977, Brian performed occasionally at Nightclubs and Bars with the Band Talas whose most notable member was Billy Sheehan (Mr. Big).
+Billy introduced Brian to Tesla bassist/guitarist Brian Wheat with whom he also collaborated on diverse projects.

-Ron Sweet (Johnny Paycheck) and Brian became friends in 1991 during the European USO tours and he introduced Brian to Waylon Jennings, David Allen Coe, Allison Kraus, and Merle Haggard who he later collaborated on diverse projects with.
+- Ron Sweet (Johnny Paycheck) and Brian became buds in 1991 during the European USO tours and he introduced Brian to Waylon Jennings, David Allen Coe, Allison Kraus, and Merle Haggard who he later collaborated on diverse projects with.